Updated: Tuesday, 24 December 2019

 Although there’s no way to prevent website hacks completely, there are things you can do to secure your website and make it harder to get hacked:

 - Migrate your site to HTTPS.
 If you haven’t done so yet, make sure to migrate your website from HTTP to HTTPS.
-This will help protect the transfer of data and information on your website.
+SSL encryption will help protect the transfer of data between your visitors and your website.

-- Update your software and plugins.
-By making sure all your software and website plugins are up to date, you can ensure that your website is protected against the latest online threats.
+- Update your CMS and plugins where applicable.
+By making sure all your CMS and website plugins are up to date, you can ensure that your website is protected against the latest online threats.

 - Scan your website regularly.
-There are many web security tools that you can use to test and evaluate your website for vulnerabilities.
+There are many web security tools that you can use to test and evaluate your site for known vulnerabilities and common attacks.

 - Create back-ups.
 Back-ups can help you protect information and rebuild your website in the event of a hack.

 - Secure your computer systems.
-Make sure that your computer doesn’t have spyware and other malicious software that can steal your information and spread its attack to your website.
+Make sure that your computer doesn’t have spyware and other malicious software that can steal your information (such as your passwords) that would allow hackers to access your website.